e-wrks/edh-vscode-formatter/README.md

 Đ:
 ```

-The formatter wont' insert commas for you, and neither will remove them.
+The formatter wont' insert commas for you, and neither will remove any.

 > We'll figure out what a linter should say regarding commas in your code.